 It’s important that you keep your WordPress site safe from malicious attacks because they can greatly harm your site’s SEO… and fixing a hacked site is not fun.

 Did you learn anything in this tutorial?
-I hope you did, and that your self-hosted WordPress site now has a solid foundation with all the tools needed to grow.
+I hope you did, and that your self-hosted WordPress site now has a solid foundation with all the tools needed to grow and attract more traffic.

 Have anything to add?
 Did I miss something?
 I aim to make my tutorials as complete as possible, but am always open to suggestions for improvement.

 Are you struggling with any part of your WordPress SEO optimization?
 Leave me a detailed comment and I’ll try my best to help you out.

 If you found this post helpful, please share it and spread the word!